RheaDmello/Easy-Access/README.md

-Websiteof question papers for first year students of NMAMIT
+Website of question papers for first year students of NMAMIT